 In the early sixties the problems and consequences of the internal arc fault was not given much attention, as at that time the problem was not properly understood.
-In the course of mid sixties it was evident that a common need for equipment with some internal arc withstand capability existed, and therefore the necessity of a common standard was felt.
-Within the next decade this phenomenon attracted increasing attention and PEHLA in Germany came up with the first standard which was immediately hailed as a new theme in the branch of metal clad equipment.
+In the course of mid sixties it was evident that a common need for equipment with internal arc withstand capability exists, and therefore the necessity of a common standard was felt.
+Within the next decade this phenomenon attracted increasing attention and PEHLA in Germany came up with a standard which was immediately hailed as a new theme in the branch of metal clad equipment.

-Both ANSI and IEC have now realised the importance of designing for protection against internal arc and are now discussing on this subject in their own working groups to introduce internal arc in the latest version of the standards.
+Both ANSI and IEC have realised the importance of protection against internal arc and are now discussing on this subject in their own working group to introduce internal arc in the latest version of the standards.
 A comparison (as shown in the annex) of the specifications IEC IEC62271-200 and IEEE C37.20.7 shows the main differences between these two standards.
 The main differences are mainly due to different customer demands and market requirements.
-It is believed by the authors that as time goes on the design of internal arc resistant equipment will become more and more common as customers understand and see the benefits of this type of design.